This post may contain affiliate links. Please see my disclosure policy.

 How to Make Blueberry Galette

-Blueberry Filling – Place 1/2 cup fresh blueberries in a large bowl and crush gently with a fork.
-Add remaining 2 1/2 cups blueberries, sugar, cornstarch, salt, and lemon juice and toss to combine.
+For the blueberry filling, place 1/2 cup fresh blueberries in a large bowl and crush gently with a fork.
+Add remaining blueberries, sugar, cornstarch, salt, lemon zest and lemon juice to the bowl.

-Bake Galette – Brush pastry with heavy cream and sprinkle with sugar.
+Brush pastry with heavy cream and sprinkle with sugar.
 Bake galette for 40 to 45 minutes, or until pastry is golden and filling is bubbly.
-Let cool for 1 hour on a wire rack before slicing and serving.

 Classic Blueberry Galette